Soopro/rafiki/theme_config.md

 mode `0`: use form view editor. need form structure in config [- ［default］

 mode `1`: use canvas editor. theme must contain `.tpl`

-mode `2`: use markdown editor. theme must contain `.tpl` (same one with canvas view, system will automatically replace `saw` to a markdown render. if you already have .tpl, then you have nothing to do.)